vbarajas4/06-Server-Side-APIs-Weather-Dashboard/README.md

 ## Project Outline

 In this project I was suppose to provide an application with the following functionalities.
-But it was a total a failure, because no matter how many examples i saw and all the research i did, I still couldnt get it to display the weather.
-I could fetch the data in the console but I couldnt get it to apply to my website.
-I had already used my tutor time and too many students had issues with this assignment, that I couldnt get all the help I needed.
 ```
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city